First Saturday Open House, Heritage Garden Seed & Plant Giveaway

-At this open house, The Couse Foundation highlights the "Mother Garden" of Taos.
+At this open house we highlight the "Mother Garden" of Taos.
 Volunteers collect seeds and cuttings during the year and share them with community members and visitors on the first Saturday every October.
 The seed and cuttings giveaway continues a tradition in remembrance of Virginia Walker Couse's original generosity, which helped establish many Taos gardens.
-(More info on the Mother Garden below.)
+(See below for more information on the garden.)

 VIRGINIA COUSE’S HISTORIC MOTHER GARDEN